-The EPHS Business / Career & Technical Education (CTE) Department offers courses in a variety of subjects that prepare students for high-skill, high-demand occupations in the business world.
+The Business Department of Elmwood Park High School offers courses in a variety of subjects that prepare students for high-skill, high-demand occupations in the business world.

 In addition, the department's Consumer Education course meets the State of Illinois requirement for providing consumer education instruction to public high school students.